 There is no younger age limit – a brilliant and well-behaved 8 year-old is welcome to compete.
 Also, younger students can play on a Varsity or Junior Varsity team, but ALL players on a younger team must fulfill that division’s age requirements.

 Likewise, there is no limit on types of schools – local, international, public, private, religious, and schools abroad following a home country curriculum are all welcome.
-Students from the 50 US states may compete if they have not competed yet this school year in the USA.
+Students from the 50 US states may compete if they have not competed yet this school year in the USA; if they have, they must contact firstname.lastname@example.org to gain approval to compete in Asia.

-Schools may compete at up to two Regional Bowls in Asia for the 2014-2015 school year, but they do not have to compete in the country they are located in; there is no geographic limit in that sense.
+Schools may compete at up to two Regional Bowls in Asia in a school year as long as the two tournaments use different questions (click on the dot on the map and scroll down then to see what question set a tournament runs on), but they do not have to compete in the country they are located in; there is no geographic limit in that sense.
+No Regional Bee (even those labeled as a “Championships” requires prior qualifying – only the Asian Championships requires prior qualifying.

-At all History Bowls held on weekends, there are five preliminary rounds with four quarters each.
-(If any tournaments are held after school on weekdays, these would have 3 preliminary rounds).
+At all History Bowls held on weekends, there are five preliminary rounds with four quarters each, though teams may have a bye if there are an odd number of teams in a division.
+(If any tournaments are held after school on weekdays, these typically have 3 preliminary rounds).
 In each round, two teams play each other.
-Depending on how many teams are in the competition, either the top 2-8 highest ranking teams from the preliminary rounds in each division, (based first on Win-Loss record, then by total points) then compete in the final rounds.
+Depending on how many teams are in the competition, the top 2-8 highest ranking teams from the preliminary rounds in each division, (usually based first on Win-Loss record, then by total points) then compete in the final rounds (though in some cases, the playoff structure may be different).
 The three divisions are kept as separate as possible, but unless there are at least 4 Junior Varsity and middle school teams, then some crossover matches (which count like any other game in the rankings) may be necessary.
 Each round takes about 30-40 minutes to complete; playoff rounds usually go somewhat quicker than the prelims.